Sakshi1027/Webinar-Engagement-Booster/README.md

 # Webinar Engagement Booster Automation System

-This project automates the entire webinar engagement process—from registration to feedback—using Google Workspace, Zapier workflows, and third-party tools.
+This project automates the entire webinar engagement process—from registration to feedback—using Google Workspace, n8n ,Zapier workflows, and third-party tools.

 ## Features